AB0529/lazy-meets/README.md

 Are you so lazy you can't even go to online classes?
 Well fret no more!

-This uses Selenium with Firefox to automate loggin in and going to your online classes on a fixed schedule.
+This uses Selenium with Firefox to automate login and going to your online classes on a fixed schedule.

 You can leave this running in the background forever and it will automaticlly start a Firefox instance and join a class when the time is right.